-Scientists were not necessarily looking for ways to enhance the size of penis.
-In fact, the penis-enlarging properties of Botox are discovered accidentally.
+Scientists discovered the penis-enlarging properties of Botox accidentally.
 In a study published in the Journal of Sexual Medicine, Botox injections were administered to the base of the penis to treat hyperactive retraction reflex (a medical condition that causes the penis to retreat when the patient is stressed out or cold).
-Through muscle paralysis, Botox successfully prevents the penis from withering in cold conditions.
+Through muscle paralysis, Botox successfully prevents the penis from retracting in cold conditions.
 More importantly, researchers discovered a valuable side effect—the length of the flaccid penises was increased by half an inch.
-This is when doctors realized that Botox can be used as a penile lengthening treatment.
-Keep in mind that Botox has no effect on the size of an erected penis.
+It is important to keep in mind that Botox has no effect on the size of an erect penis.

-Botox injections are especially useful for patients who are unable to take erectile dysfunction drugs such as sildenafil (or more commonly known as Viagra).
-While reasonably effective, Viagra may interact with many other medications, including (but not limited to) calcium channel blockers, HIV protease inhibitors, macrolide antibiotics, aripiprazole, azole antifungals, amiodarone, phosphodiesterase 5 inhibitors and statins.
-In particular, Viagra is contraindicated in patients who are on nitrate medications such as isosorbide dinitrate and nitroglycerin.
-Botox serves as the perfect alternative for these patients.
+Botox injections are particularly useful for patients who are unable to take erectile dysfunction drugs such as sildenafil (more commonly known as Viagra).
+While reasonably effective, Viagra may interact with many other medications, including calcium channel blockers, HIV protease inhibitors, macrolide antibiotics, aripiprazole, azole antifungals, amiodarone, phosphodiesterase 5 inhibitors and statins.
+Viagra is contraindicated for patients who are on nitrate medications such as isosorbide dinitrate and nitroglycerin.

 Botox is formulated with botulinum toxin type A, a type of neurotoxin that has muscle relaxant effects.
 The science behind Botox is fairly simple: it inhibits muscle contractions.
-Once administered, Botox will bind to the motor nerves (or more specifically, the cholinergic receptors) to inhibit the release of acetylcholine, a type of neurotransmitter that plays a role in muscle contractions.
-This subsequently leads to decreased muscle activities.
-When used for wrinkle treatment, Botox is able to prevent the contraction of underlying muscles (which is known to cause surface wrinkles).
-In this case, Botox helps to relax the penile muscles, thereby promoting blood flow.
+Once administered, Botox binds to the motor nerves (or more specifically, the cholinergic receptors) to inhibit the release of acetylcholine, a type of neurotransmitter that plays a role in muscle contractions.
+This leads to decreased muscle activity.
+When used for wrinkle treatment, Botox prevents the contraction of underlying muscles (which is known to cause surface wrinkles).
+In this case, Botox helps to relax the penile muscles, which promotes blood flow.

-Botox for penis can generally last for 4 to 6 months, after which the results will disappear.
+The results of treating the penis with Botox Botox typically last for 4 to 6 months, after which the results will disappear.
 Repeat treatments are required to maintain the results.

-When used correctly, Botox for penis is generally safe and well tolerated.
-Botox is not known to migrate from the injection site.
-In other words, Botox will remain localized to where it is injected.
-Having said that, Botox could travel up to 3cm from the point of injection.
+When used correctly, Botox for the penis is generally safe and well tolerated.
+It is not known to migrate from the injection site, which means that it will remain localized to where it is injected.
+Having said that, Botox can travel up to 3cm from the point of injection.

-Practitioners should be extra cautious while performing the treatment to minimize the risk of side effects.
-Prior to the injection, patients should be made aware of the fact that Botox is being used off label.
+Practitioners should be extra cautious to minimize the risk of side effects.
+Prior to injection, patients should be made aware of the fact that Botox is being used off label.
 Patients should only proceed with the treatment if they find the potential risks acceptable.
 While the findings from clinical trials are mostly positive, side effects such as prolonged erection have been reported.

-To ensure patient safety, it is not advisable to use Botox in patients who have known allergy to botulinum toxin or any other inactive ingredients in the formulation.
+It is not advisable to use Botox in patients who have a known allergy to botulinum toxin or any other inactive ingredient in the formulation.
 In general, Botox is intended for adult patients of more than 18 years of age (except when used in the treatment of lower limb spasms).